Our History

 1905

 Lumina opens for the first time.
-Lumina Pavilion was built by Tidewater Power Co. and turned into the popular entertainment site with dancing, sports contests.
+Lumina Pavilion was built by Tidewater Power Co., turning into the popular entertainment site with dancing and sports contests.

 1934